gregpaton08/leaf-list/README.md

 * Web app (possible with iCloud?)
 * Rich text editor with drawing and images (camera, camera roll) in notes view
 * Create a widget?
+* Load data from xml? (debugging)
+* Add completed view that sorts by date as sections to see daily progress
+* option to export data as xml and send to email
+* Clean up task drag-and-drop appearance